History of the United States (1917–1945): The New Deal

+The second inauguration of Franklin D. Roosevelt as president of the United States was held on January 20, 1937 in Washington, D.C.
+Color photography by Harry Warnecke.

 In the United States, upon accepting Democratic nomination for president in 1932, Franklin D. Roosevelt promised "a new deal for the American people," a phrase that has endured as a label for his administration and its many domestic achievements.

 The Republicans, blamed for the Depression, or at least for lack of an adequate response to it, were easily defeated by Roosevelt in 1932.

 Roosevelt entered office with no single ideology or plan for dealing with the depression.
 The "new deal" was often contradictory, pragmatic, and experimental.
 What some considered incoherence of the New Deal's ideology, however, was the presence of several competing ones, based on programs and ideas not without precedents in the American political tradition.
 The New Deal consisted of many different efforts to end the Great Depression and reform the American economy.
 Many of them failed, but there were enough successes to establish it as the most important episode of the 20th century in the creation of the modern American state.

 The desperate economic situation, combined with the substantial Democratic victories in the 1932 Congressional elections, gave Roosevelt unusual influence over Congress in the "First Hundred Days" of his administration.
 He used his leverage to win rapid passage of a series of measures to create welfare programs and regulate the banking system, stock market, industry and agriculture.